 November 29, 2011 Leave a comment

 Take a peek at Kristen”s newest guest blog posting on Karen Kelsey”s blog.
 Karen”s blog is a great source of professional advice.
-Congratulation to Kristen on all three prizes on her book!
+Congratulation It also goes to show how vulnerable the casinos can be at Roulette casino when you factor in the potential large pay-offs. to Kristen on all three prizes on her book!
 (Read the blog to get the details.)
 I am jealous because two people already commented on Kristen”s post and no one commented on mine.
 How is that for silliness?

 October 13, 2011 1 Comment

 It seems like I was just writing about that little honeymoon period in the semester after the first week of class before the assignments begin to roll in.
 Well, I don”t need to tell you that the honeymoon is over.
 In the reckoning of it, I did ok.
 I finished all those grant proposals I needed to review and attended the grants meeting in Washington DC.
 I finished two referee reports that were late but along the way I said yes to another one and now I can”t remember which journal I said yes to making it extra hard to search my email inbox.
 I even got back to work on an empirical project and spent a very happy day buried in the details of Chinese census data and statistical software programming language.
 But that is as far as casinogreyesialies.com I got.